-5-1-2 Making a SATA RAID/AHCI Driver Diskette (Required for AHCI and RAID Mode)
+5-1-3 Making a SATA RAID/AHCI Driver Diskette (Required for AHCI and RAID Mode)

 To successfully install operating system onto SATA hard drive(s) that is/are configured to RAID/AHCI mode, you need to install the SATA controller driver during the OS installation.
 Without the driver, the hard drive may not be recognized during the Windows setup process.
 First of all, copy the driver for the SATA controller from the motherboard driver disk to a floppy disk.
-For installing Windows Vista, you first have to copy the SATA controller driver from the motherboard driver disk to your USB flash drive and then extract it (see instructions on the next page).
-See the instructions below about how to copy the driver in MS-DOS mode(Note).
+For installing W indows Vista, you also can copy the SATA controller driver from the motherboard driver disk to a USB flash drive.
+See the instructions below about how to copy the driver in MS-DOS mode (Note 1).
 Prepare a startup disk that has CD-ROM support and a blank formatted floppy disk.